rodneyshupe/Cookbook/Recipes/InstantPot/SoyGingerSalmon.rst

 Source: `Food Network Kitchen <https://www.foodnetwork.com/recipes/food-network-kitchen/instant-pot-frozen-sweet-sesame-salmon-8085615>`__

-Frozen salmon will cook very quickly and beautifully in the Instant Pot®.
+Frozen salmon will cook very quickly and beautifully in the Instant Pot(R).
 We took advantage of the pressure-cooker function, which can infuse so much flavor, by adding savory ingredients like soy sauce and lime.
 Make note that fattier, thicker fish fillets (preferably center cut) hold up to